MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

     ![Environment created dialog box)](media/environment-created.PNG "Environment created dialog box")

- 8. In the next pop-up, clear the sample apps and data check box, and then choose the currency and language.
+ 8. In the next pop-up, clear the **Include sample apps and data** check box, and then choose the currency and language.

     ![Currency and language settings)](media/currency-language-settings.PNG "Currency and language settings")